jthomperoo/simple-proxy/README.md

     	log to standard error instead of files
   -port string
-    	proxy port to listen on (default "8888")
+    	proxy port to listen on (default "8888") -protocol string
-  -socks5 string
+    	proxy protocol (http or https) (default "http") -socks5 string
-    	proxy tunnel the http requests to a socks5 proxy (default "", feature off) -protocol string
+    	SOCKS5 proxy for tunneling, not used if not provided -socks5-auth string
-    	proxy protocol (http or https) (default "http") -stderrthreshold value
+    	basic auth for socks5, format 'username:password', no auth if not provided -stderrthreshold value
     	logs at or above this threshold go to stderr -timeout int